nutterb/HydeNet/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
+Use of the LICENSE file has been corrected to fit with expectations.
+I apologize for this misunderstanding.

 `check` on win-builder returns the NOTE:

 Possibly mis-spelled words in DESCRIPTION: